qodex-ai/qodex-rails/README.md

 ## Configuration
     # config/initializers/qodex_rails.rb

-    if Rails.env.staging?
     QodexRails.configure do |config|
         # Your configuration settings for qodex-rails in the staging environment
         project_name = Rails.application.class.module_parent_name rescue 'qodex'
         config.collection_name = "#{project_name}-#{Rails.env}" # Name of the collection where logs will be stored
-        config.api_key = 'Your API Key'
+        config.enabled_in_production = false  # Set to true to enable in production config.api_key = 'Your API Key'
-      end
     end

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/qodex-rails.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/qodex-rails/blob/main/CODE_OF_CONDUCT.md).